dattpatel99/Restaurant/README.md

 # Restaurant

 # About
-This is a restaurant page.
-The login, singup and logout features work.
-Order webpage can storage data to localStorage but still needs further implementation.
+Restaurant webpage wiht login, singup, logout, order features that work.
 Information collected in signup is displayed to admin only.
+Contact page is to be implemented.
+CHange info page is to be implemented.

 # To get started: